-Rick's Note: Marla and I have
+Rick Archer's Note: Marla and I have

+document our trips.
 At the end of every trip, I do my best to add

-pictures and stories of each adventure.
-To
+pictures and tell stories about each adventure.

-review the story of each cruise, you can do so in two
+review the story of each cruise, you can do so in

-the links below to read the Long
+the links below to read the Long Version of each

-to see what you looked like 10 years ago,
+they looked like 10 years ago.

 scroll down on this page to read the Short Recap